Bira/octopus-carnival/_drafts/wir-neverwinter-factions-intro.md

 The minor factions get less space for themselves, but they still get some and we'll be looking at all of them in the order they appear on the book.

+Each major faction is going to be split into two posts here.
+The first will look at their general description, goals, relationships, PC tie-ins and my impressions of them.
+The second will deal with the Encounters section of their writeup, which tends to be pretty long and often includes new monster stat blocks.